es-progress/shell/docs/lib/db.md

 ## db-list-tables

-List all tables in a DataBase, each table on a new line for easy further processing.
+List all tables in a Database, each table on a new line for easy further processing.
 Tables can be filtered by pattern where SQL style wildcards are allowed.

 **Usage**